octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 This example sets the migration account as the contract administrator.

-##### Migrate several contracts
+##### Migrating several contracts

 A migration can deploy several contracts at the same time.
 It is useful when the migration data have to be used in another contract deployment.
 Below, there is an example with two contracts.
 The second contract needs to call the first, and needs its address.

 ```js